Purrloin4/WT_BookBinderLibrary/readme.md

 # Hello, welcome to our WebTech project

-## This project implements 2 classes, web technologies and software engineering meaning that whe have to:
+## This project implements 2 classes, web technologies and software engineering meaning that we have to:

 ### Design and implement a web app using modern web technologies
 - HTML5